Over the past 20 years, the UVA Center for Telehealth has become increasingly involved in international health projects.

-UVA and Duke faculty are also collaborating with Dr. O. Oneko of KCMC to further develop a remote rural network for cervical and breast cancer screening.
+UVA and Duke faculty also collaborate with O. Oneko, MD, of KCMC to further develop a remote rural network for cervical and breast cancer screening.
 This provides a platform for clinical translational research in HIV/HPV co-infections.

-To date, UVA has engaged in over 30 Surgical Case Conferences, enriching medical education for both NUR and UVA surgical residents and supporting the development of the Rwandan national telehealth infrastructure.
+To date, UVA has engaged in over 30 Surgical and Anesthesiology Case Conferences, enriching medical education for both NUR and UVA surgical residents and supporting the development of the Rwandan national telehealth infrastructure.

-In Guatemala, the UVA Office of Telemedicine has been working with the UVA Guatemala Initiative (UVA-GI) to plan and implement a variety of collaborative video and data-linkage opportunities to support local healthcare services.
-Partnered with UVA Emergency Medicine Professor Dr. David Burt, UVA Telemedicine Video-Conferencing Network Analysts developed a Portal Assessment Tool to evaluate broadband availability in rural or impoverished regions that might benefit from telemedicine resources.
+In Guatemala, we have been working with the UVA Guatemala Initiative (UVA-GI) to plan and implement a variety of collaborative video and data-linkage opportunities to support local healthcare services.
+Our network analysts partnered with UVA Emergency Medicine Professor David Burt, MD, to develop a Portal Assessment Tool to evaluate broadband availability in rural or impoverished regions that might benefit from telemedicine resources.

-In early 2014, the UVA Center for Telehealth began supporting virtual ASL lessons for students at the Xela School for the Deaf.
-UVA's Dr. Ted Siedlecki and Penny Carlisle host these lessons twice weekly, connecting to their students in Quetzaltenango.
+In early 2014, the UVA Center for Telehealth began supporting virtual American Sign Language lessons for students at the Xela School for the Deaf.
+UVA's Ted Siedlecki, MD, and Penny Carlisle host these lessons twice weekly.

-In June 2013, the UVA Center for Telehealth began working with colleagues at Mbarara University Science and Technology (MUST) to improve telehealth capacity to create a Global Classroom for collaborative research and training.
-This collaboration takes many forms, a few of which include Resident Case Conferences lead by UVA's Dr. Christopher Moore and MUST's Dr. Sampson Okello, guest lectures, and undergraduate research exchanges.
-MUST colleagues traveled to UVA in October 2013 with the USTTI group to visit Charlottesville and engage with our Telemedicine staff on ways to strengthen both our individual programs and our collaborative partnership.
+In June 2013, the UVA Center for Telehealth began working with colleagues at Mbarara University Science and Technology (MUST) to improve telehealth capacity, creating a global classroom for collaborative research and training.
+This collaboration takes many forms, including infectious disease resident case conferences and educational courses lead by UVA's Christopher Moore, MD, and MUST's Sampson Okello, MD; guest lectures and undergraduate research exchanges.

 Swinfen Charitable Trust

-The University of Virginia Health System is very pleased to work with the Swinfen Charitable Trust.
-The Swinfen Charitable Trust was set up in 1998, with the aim of assisting resource-limited, sick and disabled patients in the developing world.
-The Trust's policy is to do this by establishing telemedicine links between local medical practitioners and medical and surgical specialists around the world who give free consultations via videoconferencing.
+The Swinfen Charitable Trust aims to assist resource-limited, sick and disabled patients in the developing world.
+The Trust establishes telemedicine links between medical and surgical specialists around the world who give free consultations via videoconferencing.
 As of January 2014, UVA physicians have consulted on over 50 international cases.